stephen-cloud/c-19-2/docs/reusable-table.md

     }, [tableRef]);
 ```

 which is just type parameters.
-Looking plausible.
+Looking like there's a plausible refactoring in there.
+Let's press on.

 The `rowMapper()` is also just parametrized by type